• Skip to primary navigation

 Author: Robyn

-This versatile and simple savoury mince recipe is ready in 35 minutes and is a family friendly dinner that can be batch cooked and frozen for those busy nights when you don't feel like cooking.
+This easy savoury mince recipe can be on the table in just 35 minutes!
+This family friendly dinner is so versatile and can be batch cooked and frozen for those busy nights when you don't feel like cooking.

 Course dinner